3DCdsc/Intro_to_JS_Workshop/Lesson1/1-UnderstandingWebDev.md

 ## JavaScript
-Let us start on a fresh html boilerplate to understand how we can do this
+Let us start on a fresh html boilerplate to understand how we can do this.

 *Note: the most important thing to remember in JavaScript is that you typically want the script to run once from top to botttom, setting up functions to trigger on events/intervals that you want to happen on your site.*